Nsustain/.github/profile/README.md

 email server on the VPS we just got, but we didn't need such complexity.
-All our email needs were such that just using an email forwarding service would meet all our needs.
+All our email needs were such that just using an email forwarding service would solve all of them.

 <br>
 <br>